 1. Always turn the shorts inside out, and put a pre-wash agent directly on the chamois and let it soak in to remove stains and odors.
 This can be either detergent or a special stain-fighting product.

 2. If you have bib shorts, after you do the previous step, always place them into a small mesh bag.
 This will keep the suspender straps from getting wrapped around the agitator of your top-load washer, which can stretch and damage the seams and shred the material.

 3. Always make sure to zip zippers and close hook-and-loop fasteners before washing, both can chew up clothes faster than skidding on loose gravel.
 Also, turn screenprinted or sublimated clothing inside out to protect the graphics.
 Before you wash, sort your clothes–your cycling gear shouldn’t be mashed in with your hard-tumbling jeans or a mess of heavy towels.
 They’re “delicates” and should be treated as such.
 Make sure to use the delicate cycle on your washing machine.

 4. Don’t forget to check your pockets.
-Jells and energy snacks can make for a serious mess and ruin a really nice jersey.
+Gels and energy snacks can make for a serious mess and ruin a really nice jersey.

-Once you’re done with the wash, you should always hang your cycling clothes or technical apparel to air dry.
+Once you’re done with the wash, you should always hang your cycling clothes or technical apparel to air dry (with one exception; see below).
 Many types of cycling-specific fabrics, from wool to synthetics, will not do well in the dryer.
 Wool can shrink and the synthetic in the legs or waist of your shorts or bibs can become damaged.
 Even low temperatures in the dryer may break down the integrity of the garment and its technical components over time.